-The Authentication Services macOS Administration Guide describes the port of the Authentication Services for macOS product to the macOS platform.
-Authentication Services for macOS brings the enterprise functionality Authentication Services supplies on every other major Unix platform to macOS.
+The Safeguard Authentication Services macOS Administration Guide describes the port of the Safeguard Authentication Services for macOS product to the macOS platform.
+Safeguard Authentication Services for macOS brings the enterprise functionality Safeguard Authentication Services supplies on every other major Unix platform to macOS.

-Authentication Services supports both macOS and macOS Server versions 10.12 - 10.14.
-Authentication Services recommends that you install all the latest Apple system updates before installing Authentication Services.
+Safeguard Authentication Services supports both macOS and macOS Server.
+Safeguard Authentication Services recommends that you install all the latest Apple system updates before installing Safeguard Authentication Services.

-In this guide you will find step-by-step instructions on installing, configuring, and uninstalling Authentication Services along with a detailed explanation of the Authentication Services components for macOS.
+In this guide you will find step-by-step instructions on installing, configuring, and uninstalling Safeguard Authentication Services along with a detailed explanation of the Safeguard Authentication Services components for macOS.

-This guide is not comprehensive and only describes those Authentication Services features specific to macOS.
-Refer to the Authentication Services Administration Guide for complete documentation on all other Authentication Services features.
+This guide is not comprehensive and only describes those Safeguard Authentication Services features specific to macOS.
+Refer to the Safeguard Authentication Services Administration Guide for complete documentation on all other Safeguard Authentication Services features.

-This section includes instructions for installing and configuring the Authentication Services agent on macOS.
+This section includes instructions for installing and configuring the Safeguard Authentication Services agent on macOS.

-Authentication Services Software is provided in a standard disk image located in the macOS subdirectory on the Authentication Services installation disk.
-You can install the Authentication Services agent software through the graphical user interface or from the command line, more common in a mass deployment scenario.
+Download Safeguard Authentication Services from the Support Site, Download Software page.
+Safeguard Authentication Services Software is provided in macOS subdirectory.
+You can install the Safeguard Authentication Services agent software through the graphical user interface or from the command line, more common in a mass deployment scenario.